Pt 29.543 Pd 39.838 Rh 110.92 Au 61.71 Ag 0.752

 When trading electronic scrap or jewelry, we sometimes have to quote plated materials.

-When the material is homogenic, we can estimate in 3 main ways:
+When the material is homogenic, we can estimate the gold content in 3 main ways:

 1. The most accurate way is taking a sample, dissolving the gold in a solution, precipitating it and